delegate365/GovernanceToolkit365/API.md

 If successful, the respective method returns a *HTTP Statuscode 201 Created* response.
 If data is missing or incorrect, a *HTTP 400 Bad Request* follows.
 If another error occurs, a Statuscode *HTTP 500 Internal Server Error* is returned.
 The returned dataset returns a *message* that informs about the details of a failed operation.

+## API methods

+Add the desired method to the **API base url** https://governancetoolkit365.azurewebsites.net/

 ### /api/InviteGuest

 This method allows a user to invite another user with an external email address to their home tenant.
 Guests can attend meetings, view documents and chat in teams they're invited to.
 See the step-by-step description at [API-Invite-Guests](./API-invite-guest.md).